Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Introduction

-Specifically, in Section~\ref{sec:Prob} we consider the problem of quickest detection of a change in population dispersion (or correlation) matrix under the assumption that the rows of each matrix $\mathbb{X}(m)$ are independent and identically distributed, with joint distribution from the nonparametric family of elliptically contoured distributions.
-The precise mathematical problem is stated in Section~\ref{sec:Prob}.
-We propose a novel scalar summary statistic $V(\mathbb{X})$ for the data matrix $\mathbb{X}$ that is used as the test statistic in the change detection procedure.
-The summary statistic is the minimal size of the $k$-nearest neighborhood among all the columns of the observed matrix, where size is measured by the sample correlation associated with the column and its $k$-nearest (most correlated) neighbors.
-We obtain an approximate distribution for the summary statistic in the sample starved purely high dimensional regime of $p \rightarrow \infty$ with $n$ fixed and small.
-We show in Section~\ref{sec:SumStat} that the distribution of the summary statistic belongs to a one-parameter exponential family, with the unknown parameter a function of the underlying distribution of the data matrix.
+Specifically, in Section~\ref{sec:Prob} we consider the problem of quickest detection of a change in maximal coherence under the assumption that the $\mathbb{X}(m)$ are independent and identically distributed, with joint distribution from the nonparametric family of elliptically contoured distributions.
+We propose the maximal sample correlation statistic $V(\mathbb{X})$ as the test statistic derived from the data matrix $\mathbb{X}$ that is used to detect a change.
+The summary statistic $V(\mathbb X)$ is an estimate of the $k$-th largest correlation coefficient in the ensemble coherence matrix.
+While in the classical setting of $p$ fixed and $n\rightarrow \infty$ this estimate is asymptotically consistent, it has no theoretical accuracy guarantees in our high dimensional setting of $p\rightarrow \infty$ and $n$ fixed.
+However, by interpreting $V(\mathbb X)$ as the minimal size of the $k$-nearest neighborhood among all the columns of the observed matrix, results of \cite{hero-bala-IT-2012} establish an explicit parametric form for the distribution of $V(\mathbb X)$ in the high dimensional setting that is the basis for our proposed QCD procedure.
+Here the size of the neighborhood is measured by the sample correlation associated with the column and its $k$-nearest (most correlated) neighbors.
+In particular, we obtain an asymptotic distribution for the summary statistic in the sample starved purely high dimensional regime of $p \rightarrow \infty$ with $n$ fixed and small.
+We show in Section~\ref{sec:SumStat} that the distribution of the summary statistic belongs to a one-parameter exponential family, with the unknown parameter a function of the underlying distribution of the sample coherence matrix.